What is our Stem Cell Procedure for Joints and Spine?

-On the other hand adipose tissue is also a rich source of adult regenerative cells.
+On the other hand adipose tissue is also a rich source of adult stem cells.
 These cells, harvested from one’s own fat, have an extensive proliferative capacity and can differentiate into multiple cell lines.
-These cells derived from adipose tissue can differentiate ligaments, bone, cartilage, muscle or ligaments.
-This type of regenerative cells are now being used in musculoskeletal medicine to regenerate not only the above tissues but to provide a scaffolding to hold the regenerative cells in place and allow it to grow.
-Adipose derived cellular therapy is similar but not identical to bone marrow cells.
+Stem cells derived from adipose tissue can differentiate ligaments, bone, cartilage, muscle or ligaments.
+This type of stem cell is now being used in musculoskeletal medicine to regenerate not only the above tissues but to provide a scaffolding to hold the stem cells in place and allow them to grow.
+Adipose derived stem cells are similar but not identical to bone marrow cells.

-Not all injuries require cellular regeneration to heal.
+Not all injuries require stem cells to heal.
 The success rate with traditional Prolotherapy (both Dextrose and PRP) is in the 90%+ range for all patients.
-However, for those cases of advanced arthritis, severe meniscus tears or labral tears, bone-on-bone, aggressive injuries or where one has been told to have their joint replaced, some may need to use Cellular Regeneration to regenerate the defective joint.
-I use this in combination with PRP Prolotherapy (to accelerate the cellular healing) and with Dextrose Prolotherapy (to strengthen and stabilize the surrounding support structures).
+However, for those cases of advanced arthritis, severe meniscus tears or labral tears, bone-on-bone, aggressive injuries or where one has been told to have their joint replaced, some may need to use Stem Cell Prolotherapy to regenerate the defective joint.
+I use this in combination with PRP Prolotherapy (to accelerate the stem cell healing) and with Dextrose Prolotherapy (to strengthen and stabilize the surrounding support structures).

 As more and more research comes out, what is known by a few physicians is being proven.
-A recent research study was conducted and titled, “Transplanted bone marrow and fat mesenchymal cells with platelet-rich fibrin glue scaffold stimulates full-thickness cartilage defects to heal.”
+A recent research study was conducted and titled, “Transplanted bone marrow and fat mesenchymal stem cells with platelet-rich fibrin glue scaffold stimulates full-thickness cartilage defects to heal.”

-Several human studies using bone marrow and fat regenerative cells for articular cartilage lesions have been done.
+Several human studies using bone marrow and fat stem cells for articular cartilage lesions have been done.
 Articular cartilage is a type of cartilage that covers joint surfaces and is most susceptible to injury compared to other types of cartilage.
-Researchers at Cairo University School of Medicine and the University of Pittsburgh School of Medicine reported on the use of bone marrow mesenchymal cells and a platelet-rich fibrin scaffold to heal full-thickness cartilage defects in five patients.
-The researchers studied the treatment results from the bone marrow mesenchymal cells with success.
+Researchers at Cairo University School of Medicine and the University of Pittsburgh School of Medicine reported on the use of bone marrow mesenchymal stem cells and a platelet-rich fibrin scaffold to heal full-thickness cartilage defects in five patients.
+The researchers studied the treatment results from the bone marrow mesenchymal stem cells with success.